sinbadbd/SwiftUI-Navigatoin/README.md

 Responsible for maintaining a navigation path and optionally managing modal presentations.
 Provides methods like navigateTo, replaceLastWith, popTo, and presentSheet to control navigation flow programmatically.

+1. **popLast** : Removes the last page from the navigation stack.
+2. **replaceLastWith**: Replaces the last page in the navigation stack with a new page.
+3. **popTo**: Pops the navigation stack up to and including the specified page.
+4. **popToPrevious**: Removes the last page from the navigation stack and executes a completion handler.
+5. **navigateAsRoot**: Resets the entire stack to a new root page.

 ``` swift
 import SwiftUI